runmat-org/runmat/crates/runmat-accelerate/README.md

 ### Native acceleration

-RunMat will power native acceleration for RunMat.
+RunMat Accelerate powers native acceleration for RunMat.
 It lets users avoid needing to use the gpuArray/gather builtins and instead use the native acceleration API:

 ```matlab
 % Example: Large matrix multiplication and elementwise operations